What is sundowning?

-- Try to schedule their appointments, outings, visits, and bath time in the earlier part of the day, when they are likely to feel their best.
+- Try to schedule appointments, outings, visits, and bath time earlier in the day, when they are less tired.

-- Adjust their eating pattern, large meals late in the day can increase their agitation and may keep them up at night, especially if they consume caffeine or alcohol.
+- Adjust eating patterns, as large meals late in the day can increase agitation and disturb sleep, especially if caffeine or alcohol is consumed.

-- Try to be twice as patient and kind during these hours.
+- Try to be more patient and kind during these hours.

 - Sometimes, if nothing else is working, it may be time to consider an appropriate medication.
-There are specific medications on the market for those with sundowner’s, so talk to your loved ones doctor about what may be right for him or her.
+There are specific medications on the market for those with sundowners, so talk to your loved one’s doctor about what may be right for them.

-- Talk with your loved one’s doctor if you suspect an underlying condition, such as a urinary tract infection or sleep apnea, might be worsening sundowning behaviour.
+- Talk with your loved one’s doctor if you suspect an underlying condition, such as a urinary tract infection or sleep apnea as they might be worsening sundowning behaviour.